Zoneomics Logo

 3.

-Maintenance of these improvements will be the responsibility of the homeowners' association and must be clearly defined on the preliminary subdivision plan and final plat.
+Maintenance of these improvements will be the responsibility of the homeowners' association and must be clearly defined on subdivision preliminary and final plans.

 f.